leochilds/learnyounodetutorials/_posts/2014-07-12-My-First-Async-IO.markdown

  ---
 layout: post
-title: "Learnyounode - My First I/O"
+title: "Learnyounode - My First Async I/O"
-date: 2014-07-11 12:00:00
+date: 2014-07-12 15:00:00
 videourl: #
 categories: learnyounode tutorials
 imageurl: https://pbs.twimg.com/profile_images/1437021459/nodejs-dark.png
 ---
-# My First I/O!
+# My First Async I/O!

-A walkthrough for the third exercise My First I/O from the learnyounode program by Founders and Coders team Digital Alchemy.
+A walkthrough for the fourth exercise My First Async I/O from the learnyounode program by Founders and Coders team Digital Alchemy.

 # Task
-Write a program that uses a single **synchronous** filesystem operation to read a file and print the number of newlines it contains to the console (stdout), similar to running `cat file | wc -l`.
+Write a program that uses a single **asynchronous** filesystem operation to read a file and print the number of newlines it contains to the console (stdout), similar to running `cat file | wc -l`.

 The full path to the file to read will be provided as the first command-line argument.